-The conditions which must be met before performing procedures, treatments or interventions are set out in the CMRITO Standards of Practice.
-In accordance with Practice Standard 3: Diagnostic and Therapeutic Procedures, registrants must:
+The conditions which must be met before performing procedures or treatments are set out in the CMRTO Standards of Practice.
+In accordance with Practice Standard 3: Diagnostic and Therapeutic Procedures, members must:

-- 1. ensure that the appropriate order authorizing the procedure is in place - 2. perform procedures, including authorized acts, only in the course of engaging in the practice of medical radiation and imaging technology - not perform procedures contrary to any terms, conditions or limitations placed upon the registrant's certificate of registration - 4. have and apply the necessary knowledge, skill and judgement to perform and manage the outcomes of performing the procedure safely, effectively and ethically - 5. ensure that patient consent has been obtained - 6. be responsible and accountable for performing the procedure and managing the outcomes, having considered: - a. the known risks to the patient in performing the procedure - b. the predictability of the outcomes in performing the procedure - c. whether the management of the possible outcomes is within the registrant's knowledge, skill and judgement, given the situation - d. any other factors specific to the situation to ensure the procedure is implemented safely, effectively and ethically - 7. not perform any procedure or provide any advice which may result in serious bodily harm unless that procedure or advice is within the scope of practice of the profession or the registrant is authorized or permitted to do so by legislation
+- 1. ensure that the appropriate order authorizing the procedure is in place - perform procedures, including authorized acts, only in the course of engaging in the practice of medical radiation and imaging technology - 3. not perform procedures contrary to any terms, conditions or limitations placed upon the member's certificate of registration11 - 4. have and apply the necessary knowledge, skill and judgement to perform and manage the outcomes of performing the procedure safely, effectively and ethically - 5. ensure that patient consent has been obtained12 - 6. be responsible and accountable for performing the procedure and managing the outcomes, having considered: - a. the known risks to the patient in performing the procedure - b. the predictability of the outcomes in performing the procedure - c. whether the management of the possible outcomes is within the member's knowledge, skill and judgement, given the situation - d. any other factors specific to the situation to ensure the procedure is implemented safely, effective and ethically - 7. not perform any procedure or provide any advice which may result in serious bodily harm unless that procedure or advice is within the scope of practice of the profession or the member is authorized or permitted to do so by legislation

-At the end of this publication, registrants will find a decision-making guide to help them determine whether they should perform a procedure.
+At the end of this publication, members will find a decision-making guide to assist them in determining whether or not they should implement a procedure.13

-&lt;sup>11 As of January 1, 2018, the following condition was added to each registrant's certificate of registration: "The registrant shall practise only in the areas of medical radiation and imaging technology in which the registrant is educated and experienced."
-This addition was made to accommodate the different areas within each specialty in which registrants are practising, and to provide for the three areas of practice in diagnostic medical sonography - general, cardiac and vascular.
+11As of January 1, 2018, a condition was added to each member's certificate of registration, as follows: "The member shall practise only in the areas of medical radiation and imaging technology in which the member is educated and experienced."
+This addition was made to accommodate the different areas within each specialty in which members are practising, and to provide for the three areas of practice of DMS - general, cardiac and vascular.

-&lt;sup>12 It is important to note that consent may be withdrawn at any time.
-If a patient withdraws their consent, a registrant must respect the patient's autonomy to refuse service and stop the treatment or procedure, even though they have an order.
-For more information, please consult the CMRITO publication What you must know about ... consent.
-This publication includes consent guidelines for registrants of CMRITO.
+12It is important to note that consent may be withdrawn at any time.
+If a patient withdraws their consent, a member must discontinue the treatment or procedure, notwithstanding the existence of an order.
+For more information, please consult the CMRTO publication What you must know about ...
+Health Care Consent Act.This publication contains consent quidelines for members of CMRTO.